Regenerative Animal Feed

+Mad Agriculture is working hard to replace unsustainable feed ingredients, like soy and fishmeal, with insects.
 Animals love to eat insects.
 Imagine trout in a river or chickens on the range.
 However, most animals are fed ingredients that often destroy ecosystems.
-Soybeans field are replacing rainforests and trawlers are pillaging wild fish in the ocean.
+Soybean fields are replacing rainforests and trawlers are pillaging wild fish in the ocean.
 We are pioneering the use of insects to replace these destructive ingredients in animal feed.

-We have shifted away from manufacturing insects to sourcing these bugs from a leading company, Enterra Feed Co.
+UPDATE: We have shifted away from manufacturing insects to sourcing these bugs from a leading company, Enterra Feed Co.
 Look them up.
 They are frontrunners in the emerging insect industry and their work and innovation is ambitious.
+We are going to release a few retail products soon.

 Insects Restore Oceans